 Employing a Service Spouse or Partner – Information for Employers

 Research shows that Naval Service spouses and partners represent an untapped pool of skilled labour.
+However, a study by Barclays also shows that almost 40% of Service spouses and partners believe that having their other half in the Armed Services has prevented them from being offered a job interview.
 We have put together some facts, figures and real life examples of how employing a Service spouse or partner can benefit your organisation, please click here.

 Sharing good practice